 The Town Council is keen to prepare a 'place branding' strategy for the town, through which a year-round programme of events are curated, linked back to the unique identity of the town, including its design legacy, relationship with water and potential for local food and drink production raising the profile of the town centre and attracting visitors to spend time, and money, in the centre.
 This might include a design centre for visitors, showcasing the growth of the town as a centre of design excellence and providing an opportunity for the community to be involved in discussing future growth and development proposals.

-Wider initiatives might also be explored, including potential introduction of a 'Community Currency', to help retain retail spend in South Woodham Ferrers, and a town-wide 'app', providing a social media platform to share local news, events and promotions.
+Wider initiatives might also be explored, including potential introduction of a town-wide 'app', providing a social media platform to share local news, events and promotions.

 (c) Public Realm Pilot Projects